ncm-spbstu/ncm-spbstu.github.io/_team/senior/Filimonov.md

 ---
 layout: person
-name: Alexey
+name: Alexey V.
 surname: Filimonov
-post: General Manager
+post: Director of the NCM laboratory
-email: filimonov@rphf.spbstu.ru
+email:
 image: Filimonov.jpg
 status: senior
 order: 2
 ---
-Doctor of Physics and Mathematics.
-General manager of Research and Education Center «Physics of Nanocomposite Materials».
-Head of Physical Electronics Department in Saint-Petersburg State Polytechnical University
+Doctor of Physical and Mathematical Sciences, Associate Professor, Rector of the Alferov University, Professor of the Higher Engineering Physics School of the Institute of Physics of Nanotechnologies and Telecommunications, SPbPU.